COVID-19 FAQs as of June 21, 2021

 Some patients have reported gastrointestinal symptoms such as nausea and diarrhea, however it’s relatively uncommon.

-It is thought to spread mainly from person-to-person.
-Between two people who are in close contact with each other; through respiratory droplets produced when an infected person coughs.
+COVID-19 is thought to spread mainly from person-to-person between two people who are in close contact with each other, through respiratory droplets produced when an infected person coughs.

 People are thought to be most contagious when they are the most symptomatic.
-However, some spread might be possible before people show symptoms.
+However, spread can occur for 48 hours before people show symptoms.

-There is currently no vaccine for COVID-19 so we recommend that the best everyday ways to protect yourself and others from the spread of germs is to:
+We recommend that the best everyday ways to protect yourself and others from the spread of germs are to:

 - Wash your hands regularly and thoroughly with soap and water or alcohol-based hand sanitizer.
-The World Health Organization (WHO) provide an excellent tutorial on the most effective hand washing technique https://www.youtube.com/watch?v=3PmVJQUCm4E
+The World Health Organization (WHO) provides an excellent tutorial on the most effective hand washing technique: https://www.youtube.com/watch?v=3PmVJQUCm4E

-- Keep your germs to yourself – Sneeze and cough into your sleeve or a disposal tissue.
+- Keep your germs to yourself by sneezing and coughing into your sleeve or a disposal tissue.
 Stay at home if you are sick.

-- Maintain a safe distance from sick people – at least 3 feet whenever possible
+- Maintain a safe distance from sick people of at least 3 ft whenever possible.

 Beyond staying abreast of B&M updates, we encourage you to continue to stay informed by visiting the World Health Organization (WHO), PHAC and CDC websites: